1. Configuration#

 name: Simple Complete Configuration

 description: Complete simple setup with basic OpenAI converters, objective scorer (no harm detection), and adversarial targets.
-Only requires OPENAI_API_KEY environment variable.
+Only requires OPENAI_CHAT_ENDPOINT and OPENAI_CHAT_MODEL environment variables.

 class: SimpleInitializer